lucia-gm/arcade-game/README.md

 # Arcade game
 Arcade game based on Frogger Game.
-This is part of the Udacity Front-End Nanodegree.

 [View online demo](https://lucia-gm.github.io/arcade-game/)

 [![Preview](images/game-preview.gif)](https://lucia-gm.github.io/arcade-game/)

+## Project Overview
+The project is part of the Udacity Front-End Nanodegree and [here](https://github.com/udacity/frontend-nanodegree-arcade-game) is the starter code.
+The canvas and the sprites are provided by Udacity.
+I have implemented the Player and the Enemy classes with their methods, using Object-Oriented JavaScript.

 ## How to play
 Reach the water without colliding into any one of the enemies (Bugs).